 Criminals certainly make horrible mistakes.
 Defense attorneys also make mistakes.
 Judges make mistakes.
 Clerks and Police make mistakes.
 Victims make mistakes.
 And Prosecutors sometimes make mistakes.
 All human beings make mistakes.
 Not all mistakes are criminal and violent.
 Some mistakes are very costly, however, if they incarcerate an innocent person.

-The debate about the appropriate sentencing of teen killers and JLWOP (Juvenile Life Without Parol) has nothing to do with the issue of wrongful convictions- an entirely separate and very serious issue which must be addressed by the legal and public policy mechanisms created to do so.
+The debate about the appropriate sentencing of teen killers and JLWOP (Juvenile Life Without Parole) has nothing to do with the issue of wrongful convictions- an entirely separate and very serious issue which must be addressed by the legal and public policy mechanisms created to do so.

 It is important not to blur these distinctions – everything that we discuss regarding the sentencing of juvenile killers and violent teens should be considered applicable only to the truly and fully guilty.
 And even in those cases, we understand that some offenders are very seriously mentally ill, and therefore not as legally culpable for their actions.
-Argument against certain sentences for those convicted should not be made on the basis of innocence or over-sentencing.
+Arguments against certain sentences for those convicted should not be made on the basis of innocence or over-sentencing.
 Those can be corrected in our legal system without any changes to what is the appropriate sentence for the truly guilty.

 Pictured: Jennifer Bishop Jenkins of NOVJM with Mark Clements of Chicago, a released former “juvenile lifer” who served many years in prison, accused of murdering his family in an arson fire.
 He was sentenced to life for their murders, but was later released when the prosecution stopped their pursuit of the case.
 Jennifer, one of NOVJM’s founders, is a murder victims family member of a teen killer, but supported Mark’s release while he was still incarcerated.